Von Miller: College career

-Collegiate statistics

 Professional career

-Miller was projected to be a second-round pick in the 2010 NFL Draft had he passed on his senior season.
-He entered the 2011 NFL Draft regarded as one of the best 3–4 outside linebackers available by NFL draft experts and scouts and was projected to be a top five draft pick.
+Miller was projected to be a second-round pick in the 2010 NFL draft had he passed on his senior season.
+He entered the 2011 NFL draft regarded as one of the best 3–4 outside linebackers available by NFL draft experts and scouts and was projected to be a top five draft pick.
 At the 2011 Senior Bowl, Miller was the Defensive MVP.
 Among linebackers at the 2011 NFL Combine, Miller ranked second in the 40-yard dash, third in the vertical jump, first in the broad jump, third in the 20-yard shuttle, tied for first in the three-cone drill, and first in the 60-yard shuttle.
 His 11.15-second 60-yard shuttle broke the combine linebacker record.
 At the Texas A&M Pro Day in March 2011, Miller ran a 4.49-second 40-yard dash.

 In March 2011, Miller was selected to represent top-flight rookies in the NFL Labor Union talks.
 He was persuaded by former NFL running back LaDainian Tomlinson to join the lawsuit.
 During the Texas A&M Pro Day, one scout compared him to Hall of Famer Derrick Thomas, while Bengals defensive coordinator Mike Zimmer compared him to Cardinals linebacker Joey Porter.
 NFL Network Analyst Mike Mayock, who rated Miller as the second-best player in the draft, stated that Miller reminded him of a smaller version of DeMarcus Ware.
 Miller's then-personal trainer, Dan Brandenburg, who also worked with first-round picks Clay Matthews III and Sean Weatherspoon, stated Miller is the best athlete of all three.

 Denver Broncos

+2011

-Miller was drafted by the Denver Broncos second overall in the 2011 NFL Draft.
+Miller was selected by the Denver Broncos second overall in the 2011 NFL draft.
 He was the highest-selected linebacker since LaVar Arrington went number two to the Washington Redskins in 2000.
 He also became the Aggies' highest draft pick since Quentin Coryatt, who was selected second overall in 1992.
 The selection of Miller surprised certain experts.
 Denver was switching from a 3–4 defense to a 4–3, a defense which seemed counterintuitive to Miller's strengths.
 Former Broncos quarterback John Elway, who is also the executive vice president of the franchise, said Miller is "a type of guy that comes around every 10 years".
 On July 28, 2011, Miller signed his rookie contract.
 He wore number 58 in honor of Pro Football Hall of Fame linebacker Derrick Thomas.